 Don’t fret if you’re a little off base at the start.
 Course correcting just means that you care about your members’ needs and are willing to try and help them achieve their goals no matter what.

-Mindful Living Collective is a health and wellness group that focuses on mindful living and meaningful human connection.
+Another great membership site idea is to dedicate your space to wellness or mindfulness.
+For example, Mindful Living Collective is a health and wellness group that focuses on mindful living and meaningful human connection.

-Goldstein realized that his members needed more than just online courses to see sustaining results for their wellness goals.
+Elisha realized that his members needed more than just online courses to see sustaining results for their wellness goals.
 Coming up with a membership website idea allowed him to create a space for his members to convene and share their experiences.

 Goldstein still offers his online courses, but by being flexible with his membership idea he was able to unlock even more value from his skills.